Zora Arkus-Duntov: Corvette Grand Sport

-News of the Grand Sport's development reached the board of General Motors, and Duntov was ordered to close the project and destroy all the cars.
+News of the Grand Sport's development reached the board of General Motors, and Arkus-Duntov was ordered to close the project and destroy all the cars.
 The board feared that the antimonopoly department would require the company to be broken up.
-Duntov agreed to stop work, but handed over three cars to Texas tycoon John Mecom and hid the remaining two in a Chevrolet research garage.
+Arkus-Duntov agreed to stop work, but handed over three cars to Texas tycoon John Mecom and hid the remaining two in a Chevrolet research garage.
 Before sending the cars with chassis numbers #003 and #004 to Texas, he handed them over for testing to two private racers: Chicago Chevrolet dealer Dick Doane and Grady Davis from Gulf Oil.
-Homologation papers were filed with the Automobile Competition Committee for the United States (ACCUS), but the sanctioning body balked at homologating a car with only 5 of the required 100 copies having been built.
+Homologation papers were filed with the Automobile Competition Committee for the United States (ACCUS), but the sanctioning body balked at homologating a car with only five of the required 100 copies having been built.
 The car showed controversial results, but after some adjustments and improvements it won first place in the ACC championship in 1963.
 Driving chassis #004 was Dick Thompson, who earned the nickname "Flying Dentist," because of his original work.
-The victory in ACC became known to the GM bosses, who asked Duntov to return all the cars and not participate in races.
-Having received the cars back, Duntov improved the cars with chassis #003, #004 and #005, adding air vents and installing wider 9.5 inch wheels.
+The victory in ACC became known to the GM bosses, who asked Arkus-Duntov to return all the cars and not participate in races.
+Having received the cars back, Arkus-Duntov improved the cars with chassis #003, #004 and #005, adding air vents and installing wider 9.5 inch wheels.
 Due to these changes, traction has increased, and lateral acceleration has decreased from 1.9G to the optimal 1.1G.
 After all the changes, Arkus-Duntov decided to send the Grand Sport to compete with Shelby Cobra at the Nassau Trophy race (1954-1966) in the Bahamas.
 Officially, all three of the improved Grand Sports were on behalf of tycoon John Mecom Jr. They beat all competitors by 10 seconds.
 Both the Shelby Cobra, and even the Ferrari GTO were left behind.
 However, this was not the end of the Grand Sport program.
-Taking the previously unimproved chassis #001 and #002, Duntov removed the roofs making them roadsters to improve aerodynamics, and was preparing to send them to the race in Daytona.
+Taking the previously unimproved chassis #001 and #002, Arkus-Duntov removed the roofs making them roadsters to improve aerodynamics, and was preparing to send them to the race in Daytona.
 But General Motors entered into an agreement with Duntov on the termination of any races, since the risks of the division of the company reached a maximum level.
-All 5 cars were handed out to private individuals and could no longer continue the competition due to the stop of design work.
+All five cars were handed out to private individuals and could no longer continue the competition due to the stop of design work.
 In 2009, the last surviving #002 chassis was auctioned off for $4.9M.

-The end of Grand Sport project did not stop Duntov, and in 1964 he began work on the Chevrolet Engineering Research Vehicle II (CERV II) project.
-Duntov was made Chief Engineer for Corvette in 1967.
+The end of Grand Sport project did not stop Arkus-Duntov, and in 1964, he began work on the Chevrolet Engineering Research Vehicle II (CERV II) project.
+Arkus-Duntov was made Chief Engineer for Corvette in 1967.